developer-zebra/developer-zebra-site/src/devicetrackercloud/3-0/guide/mgmt/index.md

 3. Tap the options menu at the top right and select **Admin/Manager Login.**
 4. Enter the administrator or manager login credentials.
 5. Perform the required tasks.
 6. Logout when complete.
-Tap the Android back button or tap the options menu at the top right and select **Admin/Manager Logout.**
+Tap the options menu at the top right and select **Admin/Manager Logout.**
 <br>
 <!-- -->
 After logging in as administrator on the device, tap on the top right option menu and select one of the following: